gypsydave5/gypsydave5.github.io/_posts/2014-02-01-not-quite-js-currying.md

 addTwoAndTheseThreeUp(1, 2, 3) //=> 8
 ```

-This is technically not _currying_, which should only return functions with an
+This is technically not _currying_, which [should only return functions with an
-arity of 1.
+arity of 1].
 Currying `addTheseFourUp` would look something like this:

 ```javascript
 function curriedFour(a) {